gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/vlatest/Set-AIPScannerConfiguration.md

 ```

 ### -ReportLevel
-Defines the level of logging for the scanner reports.
-By default, only files that are successfully labeled by the scanner are included in the log file.
+Define the level of logging for the scanner reports.
+When the scanner is first installed, by default, only files that are successfully labeled by the scanner are included in the log file.

 Log files are stored in %localappdata%\Microsoft\MSIP\Scanner\Reports and have a .csv file format.
 They include the time taken to scan, the number of scanned files, and statistics of how many files were classified and protected.
 This folder stores up to 60 reports for each scanning cycle and all but the latest report is compressed to help minimize the required disk space.

-- Debug: Includes the skipped files.
-This level of logging is useful for troubleshooting, but has a performance impact on the Azure Information Protection scanner.
+- Debug: Logs every file that was discovered and the resulting action.
+This level of logging is useful for troubleshooting but slows down the Azure Information Protection scanner.

-- Info: Logs only the files that were successfully labeled by the scanner.
+- Info: Logs only the files that were successfully labeled by the scanner, or would be labeled if the scanner is in discovery mode.

 - Error: Logs only the files that the scanner attempted to label but could not.
 For example, a justification reason was required but not specified.
+Or, a file was in use, or the scanner service did not have write access to the file.

 Off: Disables reporting, which results in the best performance for the scanner.